-7. The most severe storms to ever strike Delaware were Category 2 storms such as Bertha in 1996 and Floyd in 1999.
-Irene (2011) and Sandy (2012) were severe Category 1 storms that caused significant flooding in Delaware.
-According to the EPA storm surge inundation map, there is a 10- to 30-year probability that a hurricane will impact Sussex County, Delaware and a 30- to 100-year probability that a hurricane will impact New Castle and Sussex County, Delaware.
+7. Hurricane Irene (August 28, 2011) and Sandy (October 29, 2012) were two of the most severe Category 1 storms to ever pass near Delaware causing significant flooding.
+Two of the more severe storms to cross over Delaware were Tropical Storm Bertha in 1996 with 58 mph winds and Tropical Storm Floyd on September 16, 1999 with winds up to 64 mph and 24-hour rainfall of 10.58 inches at Greenwood, Delaware at state record and destroyed 33 homes in New Castle County.
+According to the EPA storm surge inundation map, there is a 10- to 30-year probability that a hurricane will impact Sussex County, Delaware and a 30- to 100-year probability that a hurricane will impact New Castle County and Kent County, Delaware.

-8. Originally forecast to hit near Lewes, Delaware, in October 2012the eye of Superstorm Sandy hit Atlantic City, New Jersey coast just 60 miles north of the Delaware beaches (and then passed through Wilmington) and caused the highest flood tide on record damaging the Route 1 bridge over the Indian River inlet.
-The peak stage over time ranged from 6.51 feet at Indian River Bay at 9:00 hours on
+8. Originally forecast to hit near Lewes, Delaware in October 2012, the eye of Superstorm Sandy hit Atlantic City, New Jersey coast just 60 miles north of the Delaware beaches (and then passed through Wilmington) and caused the highest flood tide on record damaging the Route 1 bridge over the Indian

-October 29, 2012 to 7.20 feet at 12:00 hours on October 30 at Delaware River at New Castle.
+River inlet.
+The peak stage over time ranged from 6.51 feet at Indian River Bay at 9:00 hours on October 29, 2012 to 7.20 feet at 12:00 hours on October 30 at Delaware River at New Castle.
 The peak stages ranged from 4.82 feet at Little Assawoman Bay to 9.37 feet at Ship John Shoal, Delaware.
 The inundation analysis indicates that if the storm crossed Delaware to the south as originally forecast, flood peaks during Sandy would have increased from 6.1 feet to 15.8 feet at Delaware City and from 6.1 feet to 13.8 feet at Lewes, Delaware.
 The flood inundation area would have spread inland from Indian River and Rehoboth Bay, miles west along the Delaware Bay to Route 1in Sussex County and through Route 9 in Kent and New Castle counties.